fostermadeco/fm-website-starter/README.md

 **NOTE: if using npm version 5+ the `--save` flag is not necessary.**

 This adds the package the the package.json file.
 The dependency then needs to be added to your JS file.
-Depending on the package, it might need to be an import statement or a require:
+Depending on the package, the import might need to be formatted differently:

 ```
 import parsleyjs from 'parsleyjs';
-const Handlebars = require('handlebars');
+import Handlebars from 'handlebars';
+import 'flexslider';
 ```

-Read more about ES6 modules in the [FM JS styleguide]().
+See more examples of how to import [packages frequently used on FM projects](https://github.com/fostermadeco/standards/blob/master/javascript/npm-package-examples.md).
+Read more about [modules in the FM Standards repo](https://github.com/fostermadeco/standards/blob/master/javascript/modules.md).

 ## Sass